 Code section 10851 - It is unlawful for a person to take or drive someone else's car (or

-other vehicle) without the owner's consent.
-Proving the crime of Unlawful
+another vehicle) without the owner's consent.
+Proving the crime of

-Taking or Driving of a Vehicle is usually easier than proving Grand Theft
+Unlawful Taking or Driving of a Vehicle is usually easier than proving

 or knowingly operated a car or other vehicle for any period of time without